The Shadow Side

 The Shadow Side is the debut solo album by Black Veil Brides frontman Andy Black.
 It was released on May 6, 2016, on Lava and Republic Records.

-The album was produced by John Feldmann and marked a departure of Black's hard rock musical style as the frontman of Black Veil Brides in exchange for more pop influences.
+The album was produced by John Feldmann and marked a departure of Black's alternative metal musical style as the frontman of Black Veil Brides in exchange for more pop influences.
 It features guest performances from Quinn Allman, Rian Dawson, Ashton Irwin, Juliet Simms, Matt Skiba, and Gerard and Mikey Way.

 Background and production

 Black Veil Brides frontman Andy Biersack debuted his solo pseudonym project under the name Andy Black with the song "They Don't Need to Understand" releasing in May 2014.
 Black began to record the album in August 2015 alongside producer John Feldmann.
 Throughout the recording process, Black often teased the upcoming album on social media with images of Black alongside well known rock musicians including Patrick Stump and Gerard Way.

 In an interview with Kerrang!, Black commented on the musical style of the album.

 While Black was recording the album, he also intended to record the next Black Veil Brides album, later resulting in writing about 45 songs for the solo project.